LeonardoC1302/Real-State-MVC/readme.md

 ``` bash
 git clone https://github.com/LeonardoC1302/Real-State.git
 ```
-2. Create a new database named "realstate_crud" on your local machine and use the "realstate_crud.sql" file to create the tables and populate the database.
+2. Create a new database named "realstate_crud" on your local machine and use the "db_script.sql" file to create the tables and populate the database.
 3. Head to the "includes/config" folder and create a new file named ".env".
 Fill the file with the following code:
 ```
 DB_HOST =